viQcinese/npl_chat_interface/README.md

 ## Features

--  User can see a chat box and a friends list
+-  User can see a chat-box and a friends list
 -  User can see the messages neatly displayed in the chat-box
--  User can input new messages on the chatbox
+-  User can input new messages on the chat-box
 -  Chat box automatically scrolls down to the last message
 -  User can select friends on the friends list